-A public-land Michigan buck hit the ground on the first day of rifle season, and it’s a big one.
+A public-land Michigan buck hit the ground on the first day of rifle season last year, and it was a big one.

 Like what you see here?
 You can read more awesome hunting articles by Nathan Unger at the Bulldawg Outdoors blog.
 Follow him on Twitter @Bulldawgoutdoor, Instagram @Bulldawgoutdoors and subscribe on YouTube @Bulldawgoutdoors.